Vehicle to sit the test in

 - make sure you know how to get to where your test will start

-- wear your correcting lenses, if you need to when driving
+- wear your correcting lenses (glasses or contacts) if you need to when driving

-- make sure you give yourself enough time to get to the test location on time for the test (if you arrive late your test will be cancelled and you will need to book another time and pay another fee)
+- make sure you give yourself enough time to get to the test location on time for the test.
+If you arrive late your test will be cancelled.

-- ensure the passenger seat is in a clean and tidy state for the testing officer to sit on.
+- make sure the passenger seat is in a clean and tidy state for the testing officer to sit on.

 Taking a support person

-Before the start of the practical driving test, you can request to have a support person accompany you during the test.
+Before the start of the practical driving test, you can request to have a support person go with you during the test.

 - must be a person over 20 years of age